2010 Korean Grand Prix: Post-race

 Buemi and Sutil were summoned to the stewards for the roles in their respective accidents and incurred five-place grid penalties for the next race at Interlagos.
 Sutil was fined $10,000 (£6,400) for driving in the manner that was performed, despite knowing of a problem with his brakes.
 Sutil said he struggled with excessive brake force, which caused him to lock his tyres; he was unhappy with his performance.
 Kobayashi said he saw Sutil in his mirror and believed he would not complete the manoveure.
 Buemi said his accident with Glock was caused by him braking late and said he felt "sorry" for Glock.

 The use of a safety car to start the race had a mixed response within the sport.
 Massa thanked Whiting in the media; he said he felt Whiting "did an excellent job of managing the situation, making the right decisions as to when to start the race and when to bring in the Safety Car at the right moment".
 Schumacher, Petrov, Sutil and Buemi also agreed with the decision to start under safety-car conditions.
 Hamilton said he felt the length of time under safety-car conditions was not "good for the spectators and it's not fun for the drivers".
 He additionally felt the track was dry enough for a normal restart.
 BBC commentator and former driver Martin Brundle said he felt the race should have started earlier, while Button said he thought it should have been stopped before visibility deteriorated.
 Nevertheless, the Grand Prix was awarded the Race Promoters Trophy at the FIA Gala Awards held in Monte Carlo in December 2010.

-As a consequence of the race, Alonso returned to the lead of the Drivers' Championship on 231 points.
-Webber's failure to score dropped him to second, eleven points behind Alonso.
+As a consequence of the race, Alonso returned to the lead of the World Drivers' Championship on 231 points.
+Webber's failure to score dropped him to second, 11 points behind Alonso.
 Hamilton's second-place finish moved him ahead of Vettel, with Button still in fifth.
-Red Bull retained the led the Constructors' Championship despite not getting both cars to the finish.
+Red Bull retained the World Constructors' Championship lead despite their drivers failing to finish.
 McLaren remained in second with 399 points; Ferrari had caught up to McLaren, the gap between the two teams reduced to 25 points with two races of the season remaining.
 Given Alonso's new lead, Vettel acknowledged his team had the fastest car in the season's two remaining races and said he remained confident of winning the Drivers' Championship.
 After the conclusion of the championship in Vettel's favour by four points, Webber's manager Flavio Briatore highlighted the Korean Grand Prix as one of Webber's most obvious lost opportunities in his bid to win the title.